TeamSPoon/pfc/README.md

 ### 1 Introduction

 Prolog, like most logic programming languages, offers backward chaining as the only reasoning scheme.
 It is well known that sound and complete reasoning systems can be built using either exclusive backward chaining or exclusive forward chaining [[5](#bookmark=id.35nkun2)].
 Thus, this is not a theoretical problem.
-It is also well understood how to ìimplementî forward reasoning using an exclusively backward chaining system and vice versa.
+It is also well understood how to ‚Äúimplement‚Äù forward reasoning using an exclusively backward chaining system and vice versa.
 Thus, this need not be a practical problem.
 In fact, many of the logic-based languages developed for AI applications [[3](#bookmark=id.1ksv4uv), [1](#bookmark=id.44sinio), [6](#bookmark=id.2jxsxqh), [2](#bookmark=id.z337ya)] allow one to build systems with both forward and backward chaining rules.

 There are, however, some interesting and important issues which need to be addressed in order to provide the Prolog programmer with a practical, efficient, and well integrated facility for forward chaining.
 This paper describes such a facility, _Pfc_ , which we have implemented in standard Prolog.